markkkx000/iot-smart-meter/README.md

 ## Troubleshooting

 **ESP32 won't connect to WiFi:**
-- Hold BOOT button for 3+ seconds to reset WiFi credentials
+- Press BOOT button to reset WiFi credentials
 - Connect to `ESP32_AP` and reconfigure

 **Can't access captive portal on Pi:**